 The heart of a hospital’s mission is to serve the community.
 Establishing an ACS-verified trauma center provides an invaluable service to communities and patients by keeping care local, helping to reduce or eliminate the need to transfer patients to distant facilities to receive trauma care.

-A verification by the American College of Surgeons brings a level of credibility and respect regarding a hospital’s resources and capabilities in providing trauma care.
+Verification by the American College of Surgeons brings a level of credibility and respect regarding a hospital’s resources and capabilities in providing trauma care.
 In an era when hospital differentiation is important, an ACS-verified trauma center can help to establish a hospital’s reputation as a well-known provider of exceptional, specialized care within the community and the region.